 Cybersecurity for companies can be painless.
 NordPass and RoboForm offer business features to safeguard passwords and streamline administrative work, albeit in their unique ways.

 RoboForm also comes loaded with business-grade capabilities, giving admins centralized control over users, permissions, and custom security policies.
-Its single sign-on (SSO) integration, SCIM provisioning, and role-based access controls make onboarding and offboarding a breeze.
-RoboForm goes a step further with granular sharing controls, detailed activity logs, and priority support for business users.
-Between secure password sharing, dark web monitoring, and multi-device sync, it’s a serious contender for teams of all sizes.
+Its SSO integration, SCIM provisioning, and role-based access controls make onboarding and offboarding smooth and predictable.
+RoboForm doubles down on control with granular sharing options, detailed activity logs, and priority support for business users.
+Between secure sharing, dark web monitoring, and multi-device sync, it remains a strong option for teams of all sizes.

 See all NordPass features here >>